 In view of avoiding such undesirable properties, we studied restrictions that can be imposed on the objective functions used for pseudo-likelihood (or M-estimation) as well as the structure of the test criteria used with estimating functions and GMM procedures to obtain invariant tests.
-In particular, we showed that using linear exponential pseudo-likelihood functions allows one to obtain invariant score-type and $C(\alpha)$ -type test criteria, while in the context of estimating function (or GMM) procedures it is possible to modify a LR-type statistic proposed by Newey and West (1987) to obtain a test statistic that is invariant to general reparameterizations.
-The invariance associated with linear exponential pseudo-likelihood functions is interpreted as a strong argument for using such pseudo-likelihood functions in empirical work.
+In particular, we showed that using linear exponential pseudo-likelihood functions allows one to obtain invariant score-type and $C(\alpha)$ -type test criteria, while in the context of estimating function (or GMM) procedures it is possible to modify a LRtype statistic proposed by Newey and West (1987) to obtain a test statistic that is invariant to general reparameterizations.
+The invariance associated with linear exponential pseudolikelihood functions in empirical work.
 Furthermore, the LR-type statistic is the one associated with using continuously updated GMM estimators based on appropriately restricted weight matrices.
 Of course, this provides an extra argument for such GMM estimators.